-Checksums All artifacts will be checked for consistency by computing checksum of the downloaded file and comparing it with the desired value.
+Checksums Almost all artifacts will be checked for consistency by computing checksum of the fetched file and comparing it with the desired value.
 Currently supported algorithms are: md5, sha1, sha256 and sha512.

 You can define multiple checksums for a single artifact.
-All specfied checksums will be validated.
+All specified checksums will be validated.